Trade License Vs. Trademark23-05-10

-Most of the time new business owners are confused between the difference of registering their business name or getting a business license vs registering a trademark.
+Most of the time new business owners are confused about the difference between registering their business name or getting a business license vs registering a trademark.

-Registering a company entails setting up a legal entity which is licensed to do business.
+Registering a company entails setting up a legal entity that is licensed to do business.
 The company can be a sole proprietorship, partnership, limited liability company, or corporation.
-Such a registration is needed for license and for tax purposes.
+Such registration is needed for license and tax purposes.
 More information on Company types?

-Registering a business is a legal obligation, so a startup or an entrepreneur can have a trade license for the business but not necessarily own a trademark.
+Registering a business is a legal obligation, so a startup or an entrepreneur can have a trade license for the enterprise but not necessarily own a trademark.

 Therefore, if you plan on investing in marketing and advertising for customers to recognize your name nationally or internationally then it is best if you protect your name as a trademark – through a trademark registration.

-A trademark is a distinctive word, phrase, symbol or design that identifies the source of a product or service and distinguishes from others.
+A trademark is a distinctive word, phrase, symbol, or design that identifies the source of a product or service and it distinguishes from others.

 Registering a trademark is a choice you make to empower your brand.

-The owner of a trademark has exclusive rights on the trademark and can prevent anyone from using it in the country it is registered.
+The owner of a trademark has exclusive rights to the trademark and can prevent anyone from using it in the country it is registered.

 In conclusion, a trade license is necessary for doing business, but a trademark is an investment made to capitalize on branding efforts and ensure brand awareness is optimum.